CastielWong/MiniInstagram/README.md

     ]
     ```
 3. Create corresponding html under templates directory, note that remember to put '/' for relative path to ensure the source is retrived, like `<img src="/{file}">`.

+### API
+To develop the RESTful(Representational State Transfer) API in Django, the framework package is needed: `pipenv install djangorestframework`

+Follow steps below to set up the API:
+1. Update "seetings.py":
+    - add `'rest_framework',` in INSTALLED_APPS
+    - append codes below for pagination
+    ```py
+    REST_FRAMEWORK = {
+        'DEFAULT_PAGINATION_CLASS': 'rest_framework.pagination.PageNumberPagination',
+        'PAGE_SIZE': 10
+    }
+    ```
+2. Create serializers for the models
+    - inherit different `ModelSerializer` for each model if needed
+    - set up the fields and their corresponding permission
+3. Create ViewSet in "views.py" (app or project level)
+    - setup `queryset`
+    - set up `serializer_class`
+    - add `permission_classes` for authentication if needed
+4. Configure the path in "urls.py" (project level)

 ## Deployment